 Instructions

-- Heat the olive oil in a large ovenproof pan or casserole on a high heat and cook the pancetta for 5 to 6 minutes, until crispy, then add the mince and cook for 4 to 5 minutes, until browned.
+- Heat the olive oil in a large shallow ovenproof casserole on a high heat and cook the pancetta for 5 to 6 minutes, until crispy, then add the mince and cook for 4 to 5 minutes, breaking it up with a wooden spoon, until browned.
 Remove the pancetta and mince from the pan with a slotted spoon.

-- Turn the heat down to medium and add the onion and celery to the pan and cook for 5 minutes, or until softened.
+- Turn the heat down to medium and add the onion and celery to the pan and cook for 5 minutes, or until softened, stirring occasionally.
 Stir in the garlic and risotto rice and cook for 1 to 2 minutes.

-- Heat the grill to high.
-Combine the hot stock with 200ml of the passata and stir this into the rice, one ladleful at a time, stirring well between each addition until all the stock is used up and the rice is almost tender (about 15 minutes).
+- Combine the hot stock with 200ml of the passata and stir this into the rice, one ladleful at a time, stirring well between each addition until all the stock is used up and the rice is almost tender - this will take about 15 minutes.
+With 5 minutes to go, heat the grill to high.

 Recipe Collection Spotlight...